 - A change in the length of the leg that has been operated on.

 The artificial hip joint (prosthesis) consists of a ball and stem, and a socket.
-These can be made of various metals (eg: stainless steel, chrome, titanium), ceramics, plastic, or a combination of these.
+These can be made of metal, ceramics, plastic, or a combination of these.
 The two components of the prosthesis fit together to form a smooth joint.
-Some prostheses are “cemented” into place using special acrylic bone cement.
+Some prostheses are “cemented” into place using bone cement.
 Others do not require cement and rely on bone growing around the prosthesis to anchor them into place.

-The surgery typically takes up to 2 hours to complete and can be performed using either local or general anaesthetic.
-Surgery begins with an incision being made along the side of the hip joint that is to be replaced.
-The muscles that support the hip joint are detached and parts of the thighbone (femur) and hip socket (acetabulum) cut away.
+Procedures may differ depending on the person’s condition and the surgeon’s practices, and can be performed using either spinal or general anaesthetic.
+The muscles that support the hip joint are detached and the damaged parts of the thighbone (femur) and hip socket (acetabulum) removed.

 The ball and stem component of the prosthesis is inserted into the thighbone and the socket component of the prosthesis is inserted into the pelvic bone.
-The artificial ball and socket are then fitted together and the surgeon reattaches the muscles to the top of the thighbone.
-Drainage tubes may be inserted to drain any fluid and/or blood from the new joint and the incision is then closed.
+The artificial ball and socket are then fitted together, and the surgeon reattaches the muscles to the top of the thighbone.

 There is an increased risk of developing blood clots in the legs after hip replacement surgery.
 Preventative measures may include: